bsstephan/buildable-stick-system/README.md

 * `foo-panel-overhang`s --- these have a tray that fits into a frame with the actual face extending beyond the frame, creating an ice cream sandwich enclosure.
     * These also yield a bit more space inside the box, for tall levers or whatever.
 * `frame`s (non-pieces) --- these create the box of the enclosure, as one part.
-These can be hard to print well (shrinkage forces tend to curl up the corners no matter what you do), but if you don't care about that because you're printing an ice cream sandwich, they are simpler than...
+These can be hard to print well --- shrinkage forces tend to curl up the corners no matter what you do, and some points need supports --- but if you don't care about that because you're printing an ice cream sandwich, they are simpler than...
 * `frame-piece`s --- these break up the frame box into four faces, and are held together by friction fit and the hex bolts.
 This is more stable than you might expect, but it does introduce some variability in the overall sturdiness of the enclosure compared with the frame as one box piece.